ayles/A2D/README.md

 [![Build Status](https://travis-ci.com/ayles/A2D.svg?branch=master)](https://travis-ci.com/ayles/A2D)
 [![CodeFactor](https://www.codefactor.io/repository/github/ayles/a2d/badge)](https://www.codefactor.io/repository/github/ayles/a2d)

-# Structure

-A2D consists of 3 main parts:

-- **Engine** - common engine code.
-- **Platfrom projects** - projects for building for a specific platform.
-- **Core project** - custom project.
-You should write your code in it.

-For now A2D have no project generating utility so any contributions in this direction will be appreciated.

-# Use (Build & Run)
+# Getting started (Build & Run)

-For simple demonstration just clone this repo and build any of available platform projects.
+For simple demonstration clone this repo and use `tools/generator.py` to generate project:

-For creating your own game with A2D clone this repo and edit/write code in `project_core`.
-Then build any of platform projects.
+    python3 generator.py <project name> [-d destination]

+Entry point for your game will be `a2d::RootComponent` component located in `root_component.hpp`.
+It will be created on the `Engine::root` after game launch.

+Then you can build one of projects located in `<project folder>/projects/`.

+Note that for building project you will need working glslcc under `tools/<platform name>`.
+Some of them are there for you, but you can rebuild it with `thirdparty/glslcc/CMakeLists.txt`.

 # Supported platforms